flenniken/statictea/docs/teaFunctions.md

 * [or](#or) &mdash; Boolean OR with short circuit.
 * [parseCode](#parsecode) &mdash; Parse a string of StaticTea code into fragments useful for syntax highlighting.
+* [parseMarkdown](#parsemarkdown) &mdash; Parse a simple subset of markdown which contains paragraphs, bullets and code blocks.
 * [path](#path) &mdash; Split a file path into its component pieces.
 * [readJson](#readjson) &mdash; Convert a JSON string to a variable.
 * [replace](#replace) &mdash; Replace a substring specified by its position and length with